dstreev/hadoop-cli/README.md

 	- Re-wrote Command Implementation to use FSShell as basis for issuing commands.
 	- Provide Context Feedback in command window to show local and remote context.
 	- Added several missing hdfs dfs commands that didn't exist earlier.

+### Basic Usage
+HDFS-CLI works much like a command-line ftp client: You first establish a connection to a remote HDFS filesystem, then manage local/remote files and transfers.

+To start HDFS-CLI, run the following command:

+	java -jar hdfs-cli-full-bin.jar

+To connect to HDFS:

+	hdfs-cli$ connect hdfs://localhost:8020

+### Command Documentation

+Help for any command can be obtained by executing the `help` command:

+	help pwd

+Note that currently, documentation may be limited.

 #### Local vs. Remote Commands
 When working within a HDFS-CLI session, you manage both local (on your computer) and remote (HDFS) files.
 By convention, commands that apply to both local and remote filesystems are differentiated by prepending an `l`